16 Sep 2024

 IOM provided training to 37 Kenya Airways (KQ) employees from travel document, rapid response, passenger services, investigation, aviation security trainers, cargo security and security standards teams on how to identify, protect, and refer victims of trafficking (VoTs) they might encounter while performing their duties.

-Kenya Airways Selects Four Routes for the 2024 Global Aviation Flight Challenge
+Kenya Airways Emerges Top in Global Aviation Challenge